afondiel/afondiel.github.io/_posts/2024-12-30-the-next-ai-frontier-is-at-the-edge.md

    ```

 5. **Optimize and Deploy**
-   Profile the model for edge execution, optimize it for hardware constraints, and deploy it to the device.
+   Finally, we profile the model for edge execution, optimize it for hardware constraints, and deploy it to the device.
    ```python
    # Compile for real device deployment
    %run -m qai_hub_models.models.ffnet_40s.demo -- --device "Samsung Galaxy S23" --on-device